 The Group has adopted Accounting Standards Codification Topic 606, "Revenue from Contracts with Customers" ("ASC 606") effective as of April 1, 2018.
 The Group has chosen to use the full retrospective transition method, under which it is required to revise its consolidated financial statements for the year ended March 31, 2017, as if ASC 606 had been effective for those periods.
 Under ASC 606, the Group recognizes revenue when a customer obtains control of promised goods, in an amount that reflects the consideration which the Group expects to receive in exchange for the goods.
-To determine revenue recognition for arrangements within the scope of ASC 606, the Group performs the following five steps: (1) identify the contracts with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contracts when or as the entity satisfies a performance obligation.
+To determine revenue recognition for arrangements within the scope of ASC 606, the Group performs the following five steps: (1) identify the contracts with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when or as the entity satisfies a performance obligation.
 The Group applies the five-step model to contracts when it is probable that the entity will collect the consideration it is entitled to in exchange for the goods it transfers to the customer.

 The Group's revenue is principally derived from the rendering of education services to the members through online education platform.
 The online education services currently comprise of two aspects: online vocational training and virtual simulation experimental training.
-Students that sign up for the online vocational training can log into the platform and access pre-recorded courses in the areas of their professional development.
-Virtual simulation technology training offers college students the opportunity to conduct experiments in a virtual environment as part of their curricula.
+Students that sign up for the online vocational training offers college students the opportunity to conduct experiments in a virtual environment as part of their curricula.
 For VIP members who have access to all platforms except virtual simulation experimental training, the Group charges a flat annual fee of RMB 100 per member.
 For VIP members who signed up between July 2018 and March 2019 enjoy the sales promotion of extending the membership period from one year to two years.
 For SVIP members who have access to all platforms including virtual simulation experimental training, the Group charges a flat fee of RMB 300 per member per quarter.